Want to gain industry exposure? Then a Marketing internship is one of the things, That you can relate.

 I’ll share with you an interesting thing I learnt during my internship.
 I had a similar profile as explained.

 I interned at a SaaS Startup, we tested softwares for IT Firms.
 As the company was new, I had the responsibility to call upon IT Firms and then try to sell them our services.
 Now the problem I faced was that each company thought that I was an HR Recruitment agent, and they did not want to entertain such a person.
 I used to have an excel file with 10 sheets and each sheet had about 200 company names.
 I had to cold-call them and then try to meet them and close the deal.

 So it began.
 I spent my 3 days on the phone.
 I called about 400 companies.
 I faced everything, rude behaviour, scolding, cut calls, dis-interest, failed explanation attempts.
 I had not generated only 20 leads till then.
 I was not in a position to face my boss as I thought that I’m done for with such a bad performance, instead he was happy with me.

 He said that I have got a 5% success rate from calling.
 Which is the best with respect to a new marketer.
 He told me to focus on converting those leads now, and thus after 3 stressful days, I got a change of air and converted 1 of those leads in sale.
 You see, out of 400 calls that I made, I was able to convert just 1 sale.

 But that sale gave me all the needed motivation to work even harder for further calls, filter out the disinterested ones and not get disheartened by failures, the word I had with my boss gave me the needed motivation to move forward with my task.

 It completely changed my internship experience.
-Similarly, you will also learn how it works in the practical world, how the different sales persuasion techniques you learnt in your marketing internship help you in your career and most importantly the happiness you get on closing a sale.
+Similarly, you will also learn how it works in the practical world, how the different sales persuasion techniques you learned in your marketing internship help you in your career, and most importantly the happiness you get on closing a sale.

 ALL THE BEST!